sailfish009/goodvibes/RELEASING.md

 Before every release, it's time to update everything regarding translations, so that translators have a chance to do their homework !

-First, ensure that the file `po/POTFILES.in` is still up to date.
+First, ensure that the file `po/POTFILES` is still up to date.
 This is still a manual process, but it wouldn't be that hard to write a little script.

 Then, and before modifying the po files on our side, synchronize with Weblate and lock it.
 We can do it either via the web interface, either via the client.

 	# Lock Weblate translation
 	wlc lock
-	# Push changes from Weblate to upstream repository
+	# Make Weblate push its changes to the git repo
 	wlc push
-	# Pull changes from upstream repository to your local copy
+	# Pull changes from the git repo to your local copy
 	git pull

 Then, update the *translation template*, aka. `po/goodvibes.pot`, along with the *message catalogs*, aka. the po files.

-	# Update translation files
+	# Update the pot file and the po files
-	make -C po update-po
+	cd build
+	ninja goodvibes-pot
+	ninja goodvibes-update-po

+	# Commit changes
+	cd ..
 	git add po/*.{po,pot}
 	git commit -m"i18n: update goodvibes.pot and po files"

 	# Push changes to upstream repository
 	git push